nyrellcl/nyrellcl/README.md

 - TypeScript: This is a super-set of JavaScript.
 This allows for developers to explicitly add types to JavaScript.
 This prevents further errors especially in large projects.
 - React: A JavaScript library created by Meta.
 This is a component based library developers use to create scalable and solid User Interfaces quickly and efficiently
 - Visual Studio Code: A code editor created and maintained by Microsoft.
 A great tool for developers to write their code and create projects
-- Git: A distributed version control systems.
+- Git: A distributed version control system.
 This allows for developers to make changes to their code and track it throught the life-cycle of a project.
 Especially important when working with large codebases.

 ## I’m currently working on 🔭